 Spintronics at Leeds

-Building on Leeds recognised strengths of thin film growth, characterisation and magnetotransport the platform grant is funding a programme of engineering materials in combinations that yield fruitful emergent properties to address strategic areas such as quantum effects for new technology, beyond CMOS electronics, energy efficient electronics and new tools for healthcare.
+Building on Leeds recognised strengths of thin film growth, characterisation and magnetotransport the platform grant is funding a programme of engineering materials in combinations that yield fruitful emergent properties to address strategic areas such as quantum effects for new technology, beyond complementary metal-oxide-semiconductor (CMOS) electronics, energy efficient electronics and new tools for healthcare.

 - EPSRC Platform Grant (EP/M000923/1), £1.47M, 2014-2019

-- PI: Prof. B J Hickey, Co-I: Dr T Moore, Dr O Cespedes, Dr G Burnell
+- Principle Investigator: Prof. B J Hickey, Co-Investigators: Dr T Moore, Dr O Cespedes, Dr G Burnell

-EU Marie Curie ITN in Nanoscale Magnetic Structures (WALL)
+EU Marie Curie Innovative Training Network (ITN) in Nanoscale Magnetic Structures (WALL)

 - EU Marie Curie ITN (608031), €2.7M, 2013-2017

-- Leeds Co-I: Prof. C Marrows, Dr T A Moore
+- Leeds Co-Investigator: Prof. C Marrows, Dr T A Moore